wenslauce/dolebsmedia/README.md

-# W. Giertsen Energy Solutions Website
+# Dolebs Media Website

-This is the website for W. Giertsen Energy Solutions, a company providing solar energy solutions in Kenya.
+This is the website for Dolebs Media, a company providing solar energy solutions in Kenya.

 ## Getting Started